alexa-samples/skill-sample-python-fact/instructions/2-lambda-function.md

 In the [first step of this guide](1-voice-user-interface.md), we built the Voice User Interface (VUI) for our Alexa skill.
 On this page, we will be creating a Lambda function using [Amazon Web Services](http://aws.amazon.com).
 You can [read more about what a Lambda function is](http://aws.amazon.com/lambda), but for the purposes of this guide, what you need to know is that Lambda is where our code lives.
 When a user asks Alexa to use our skill, it is our Lambda function that interprets the appropriate interaction, and provides the conversation back to the user.

+> Note: if you don't want to step through the detailed setup steps, click [here](https://console.aws.amazon.com/lambda/home?region=us-east-1#/create/app?applicationId=arn:aws:serverlessrepo:us-east-1:173334852312:applications/alexa-skills-kit-python36-factskill) to create the function from a Serverless Application Repository template.
+Then skip to the final step below and copy the ARN.

 1.  **Go to http://aws.amazon.com and sign in to the console.** If you don't already have an account, you will need to create one.
 [Check out this quick walkthrough for setting up a new AWS account](https://github.com/alexa/alexa-cookbook/blob/master/aws/set-up-aws.md).

     [![Sign In](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/2-1-sign-in-to-the-console._TTH_.png)](https://console.aws.amazon.com/console/home)